s-benavides/MWF/README.md

 1. Edit Makefile to point to netcdf & fftw
 2. make;make install

-To generate random initial condition:
-1. Ensure UTIL in makefile is set as randIC
-2. make util
-3. ./randIC.out
-4. This produces state0000.cdf.dat
-5. Rename to state.cdf.in for use as initial condition.
-6. If state relaminarises then increase scl & recompile, or run at higher Re.
+If starting fresh, a random initial condition will be generated.
+If state relaminarises then increase d_E0 & recompile, or run at higher Re.

 To run.
-1. Copy main.info, main.out & state.cdf.in to folder.
+1. Copy main.info, main.out & parameter.inp to folder.
 2. Run ./main.out
 3. vel_energy.dat keeps a running output of the total energy.
 3. Delete RUNNING file to softly kill run.
 4. For parallel simulation edit _Np in parallel.h & recompile.

 To control.
-1. program/parameters.f90 contains all parameters to be edited.
+1. program/parameters.f90 contains information regarding resolution.
-2. Recompile.
-3. main.info has a copied of the parameters used at compilation.
+2. main.info has a copied of the parameters used at compilation.
+3. Recompile.
+4. Parameter.inp contains parameters such as Re, Lx, Lz, and more.
+These don't require you to recompile and can be changed in the local run directory.

 To plot output.
 1. In matlab [x,z,u]=GridUy('state.cdf.in','U',0.) extracts the U field at y=0.